merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 The anvi'o pangenomic workflow is composed of three main steps:

-* Generating an anvi'o genomes storage using the program `anvi-gen-genomes-storage`.
+* Generate an anvi'o genomes storage using the program `anvi-gen-genomes-storage`.

-* Generating an anvi'o pan database using the program `anvi-pan-genome` (which requires a genomes storage)
+* Generate an anvi'o pan database using the program `anvi-pan-genome` (which requires a genomes storage)

-* Displaying results using the program `anvi-display-pan` (which requires a genomes storage and an anvi'o pan database).
+* Display results using the program `anvi-display-pan` (which requires a genomes storage and an anvi'o pan database).

 You can then use the interactive interface to bin your gene clusters into collections, or use the program `anvi-import-collection` to import bins for your gene clusters, and finally you can use the program `anvi-summarize` to create a static HTML summary of your results.
 Easy peasy!

-Following sections will detail each step, and finally an example run will follow, but let's first make sure you have all the dependencies installed and your installation is good to go.
+The following sections will detail each step, and culminating in an example run will follow, but let's first make sure you have all the required dependencies installed and your installation is good to go.

 ### Dependencies